Aslamlatheef/PivotalCloudfoundry/Components/COMPONENTS.md

 In this chapter, you will learn about the following:
 1. The core components, including their purpose and boundary of responsibility
 2. The flow of communication and interaction between components
-3. The components responsible for state2
+3. The components responsible for state